ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_final_threads {#max-final-threads}

-Sets maximum number of threads to read from table with [FINAL](../../sql-reference/statements/select/from.md#select-from-final) modifier.
+Sets the maximum number of parallel threads to execute `SELECT` queries with the [FINAL](../../sql-reference/statements/select/from.md#select-from-final) modifier.

 Possible values:

 -   Positive integer.
--   0 or 1 — Disabled.
-Executed in a single thread.
+-   0 or 1 — Disabled. `SELECT` queries are executed in a single thread.

 Default value: `16`.